 About Lineage

-Gardnerianism is a form of British Traditional Witchcraft that traces its roots or lineage — the formal transmission of its magical heritage from teacher-to-student via ritual initiations and elevations -- to Gerald Gardner and those who came before him.
+Gardnerianism is a form of British Traditional Witchcraft that traces its roots or lineage — the formal transmission of its magical heritage from teacher-to-student via ritual initiations and elevations — to Gerald B. Gardner (1884-1964) and those who came before him.

-American Gardnerians keep careful track of their lineage as a check against posers fraudulently claiming to be members of this august tradition.
+Gardnerians in America keep careful written track of their lineage as a check against posers fraudulently claiming to be members of this august tradition.
 We have also successfully kept certain centuries-old magical teachings that have been passed to us as closely guarded secrets.

-Our emphasis on legitimacy and secret Mysteries sometimes evokes mean-spirited jealousy from two types whose views abound on the 'Net: Eclectic Pagans who attack older traditions to try to justify their idiosyncratic inventions; and reductionist non-practitioners who reinforce academic and religious marginalization of Witchcraft by positing dismissive or lurid interpretations of Craft history.
+Gardnerians’ emphasis on legitimacy and secret Mysteries sometimes evokes jealousy from two types whose views abound on the 'Net: eclectic Pagans who attack older traditions to try to justify their idiosyncratic inventions, and reductionist non-practitioners who reinforce academic and religious marginalization of Witchcraft by positing dismissive or lurid interpretations of Craft history.

-Branches of the American Gardnerian family tree, called "Lines", differ somewhat in how their Priest/esses pass down their lineage.
-An important tenet that distinguishes the California Line from its parent Long Island Line is this:
+The fact is, branches of the Gardnerian family tree in America, called "Lines", differ somewhat in how their Priest/esses pass down their lineage.
+An important tenet that distinguishes the California Line from its mother Long Island Line is this:

 "We affirm that, in principle, the genders are equal in our Gardnerian practice, e.g. males may both cast circles and initiate without a Priestess."
 (Article 13 of The Declaration of the California Line, San Francisco Bay Area, 1988-89.)

-Coven Oldenwilde is of the California Gardnerian Line and proudly does not discriminate based on a person?s sexual preference.
-Indeed, the "CalGard Line" not only recognizes same-sex covens and initiations and elevations, but acknowledges the legitimacy of initiations or elevations when performed by a High Priest alone, without a High Priestess present — which is sometimes necessary when, for example, a coven is geographically isolated.
-(Gerald Gardner himself set the precedent for this practice when he elevated his wife Donna to Third Degree when a High Priestess was unable to participate.)
+Coven Oldenwilde is of the California Gardnerian Line and refuses to discriminate based on a person's sexual preference.
+Indeed, the "CalGard Line", as some nickname it, not only recognizes same-sex covens and initiations and elevations (raisings of magical rank), but also acknowledges the legitimacy of initiations or elevations when performed and the circle cast by a High Priest alone, without a High Priestess present — which is sometimes necessary when, for example, a coven is geographically isolated.